Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

 for all real numbers $a$ and $b$.
 The function $f$ is the (Radon-Nikodym) derivative of $F$, and it is called the probability density function of distribution of $X$.

-Note that the CDF can be expressed as the expectation of an indicator function, $F_X(x) = \Exp{\Ind{X \leq x}}$.
-There is an alternative way to describe a random variable. \begin{definition}[Characteristic function] The characteristic function $\phi_X: \Reals \to \Cx$ for a real-valued random variable is defined as the expected value of $e^{itX}$, where $i$ is the imaginary unit, and $t \in \Reals$ is the argument of the characteristic function:
+Also, there is an alternative way to describe a random variable (in the Fourier domain). \begin{definition}[Characteristic function] The characteristic function $\phi_X: \Reals \to \Cx$ for a real-valued random variable is defined as the expected value of $e^{itX}$, where $i$ is the imaginary unit, and $t \in \Reals$ is the argument of the characteristic function:

 \end{definition}

 If random variable $X$ has a probability density function $f_X$, then the characteristic function is the Fourier transform with sign reversal in the complex exponential (note that the constant differs from the usual convention for the Fourier transform).